aerogear-attic/mobile-cli/README.md

         - get serviceconfigs # returns a list of mobile aware service configurations (this is the full unfiltered configuration data)
         - get serviceconfig <serviceName> #returns a single mobile aware service configuration (this is the full unfiltered configuration data)
     - clientconfig
-        - get clientconfig # returns the filtered configuration as should be consumed by mobile clients making use of the sdks
+        - get clientconfig <clientID> # returns the filtered configuration as should be consumed by mobile clients making use of the sdks
     - clientbuild
         - get clientbuilds #returns a list of mobile client builds
         - get clientbuild <clientBuildName> #returns a single mobile client build